bmcmahen/cast/Readme.md

 ### .justify()

 Calculates the grid positions without left and right wrapper padding.
-Grid item width and height, and boxes per row are constant.
+Grid item width and height are constant.
 If `.draw()` has been called, `.justify()` will automatically rerender your views.

 ### .center()

 Calculates the grid with padding on the left and right of the wrapper.
-Grid item width and height, and boxes per row are constant.
+Grid item width and height are constant.
 If `.draw()` has been called, `.center()` will automatically rerender your views.

 ### .dynamic()